Starring Sally J. Freedman as Herself: Plot

-A central part in the story is when Sally meets a man named Mr. Zavodsky, who lives in her building in Miami.
-He offers Andrea and her candy.
-Sally refuses the candy even though Andrea accepts it, which makes Sally upset.
-Sally, who is Jewish, notices that Mr. Zavodsky looks similar to Adolf Hitler and comes to believe (because of her active imagination) that he is actually Hitler, in disguise and retiring in Miami.
+A central part in the story is when Sally meets a man named Mr. Zavodsky, who lives in her building.
+He offers some rock candy to her and Andrea.
+She refuses it even though Andrea accepts it, which makes her upset.
+She, who is Jewish, notices that Mr. Zavodsky looks similar to Adolf Hitler and comes to believe (because of her active imagination) that he is actually him in disguise and retiring in Miami.

-Another important plotline is when Sally finds out that her father, who had just turned 42, was exactly the same age as his two brothers had been when they died.
-Sally, who is superstitious, is worried that her father may die in his 42nd year, because of the well-known superstition 'all bad things happen in threes'.
+Another important plotline is when Sally finds out that her father, who had just turned 42, is the same age as his two brothers were when they died.
+She, who is superstitious, is worried that he may die in his 42nd year, because of the well-known superstition "all bad things happen in threes".

 Sally writes (but never mails) a lot of letters to Mr. Zavodsky, always saying she will get him someday.
 She spies on him, secretly listening to their phone conversations on a party line.
-She worries at one point Mr. Zavodsky killed her friend Shelby, and she believes the rock candy he offers is actually poison.
-In the end, Mr. Zavodsky dies of a heart attack.
+She worries at one point he killed her friend, Shelby, and believes the rock candy he offers is actually poisoned.
+In the end, he dies of a heart attack.

-In the one year Sally spends at Miami, she learns how babies are made, attends but loses a contest, drinks whiskey while attempting to make Creme de Cacao, kisses Peter at their teacher's wedding, and in the end, strengthens her relationship with her family members.
+In the one year Sally spends in Miami, she learns how babies are made, attends but loses a contest, drinks whiskey while attempting to make Creme de Cacao, kisses Peter at their teacher's wedding, and in the end, strengthens her relationship with her relatives.

 At the very end, Sally and her family return to New Jersey.

 Themes

 This historical novel focuses on a young adolescent growing up in the post-World War II United States.
-Other themes include sibling rivalry, making friends, bigotry and antisemitism.
+Other themes include sibling rivalry, making friends, bigotry, and antisemitism.

 Numerous references are made to technology and cultural events in post-World War II America such as party telephone lines and rotary phones, train travel instead of plane travel, and rationing.

 Racial segregation is also noted in this book, both from the above-mentioned situation on the train with the black family, and another incident where Sally inadvertently drank from a "colored" drinking fountain in a drug store and a woman pulled her off it and freaked out over what she might "catch" from it.